intersystems/git-source-control/docs/hcc.md

 ![Creating a new branch](images/hcc/newbranchmenu.png)

 You will be prompted to enter a name for your new branch (no spaces or special characters), after which your environment will switch to that new branch.
-All new branches are fresh copies of the development branch.
+All new branches are fresh copies of the live branch.
 We recommend that you name branches descriptively based on a reference to the issue/bug that you are trying to fix - a GitLab issue number, Jira, ServiceNow ticket reference, etc.

 ### Add and Test the Business Service